 Please do not come into our health centers and follow up with your primary care provider if:

-- you came into contact with someone who has had a lab positive or have you tested positive for COVID-19 (coronavirus) within the last 14 days
+- you been in contact with someone who has had a lab positive or have you tested positive for COVID-19 (coronavirus) within the last 14 days

-- you traveled outside the country in the last 14 days to one of the Travel Resticted states
+- you traveled outside New York in the last 14 days to one of the Travel Resticted states

 The safety and health of our patients and staff are our number one priority.
 Thank you for your understanding.

 For up-to-date information for the COVID-19 visit the NYSDOH website and the CDC website, and Planned Parenthood Federation of America's website.

 If you want more information about having sex during COVID-19, the New York City Department of Health has provided some helpful information.

 - Wash your hands often with soap and water for at least 20 seconds, especially before you eat.

 - Avoid touching your eyes, nose, and mouth with unwashed hands.

 - Avoid close contact with people who are sick.
 Keep a distance of at least 6 feet to help slow the spread of COVID-19.